 To get your hands on the Ubuntu release of Armbian for the Odroid XU4, click this link here, and the download will immediately start.
-Alternatively, click on this magnet link to grab it with your favorite torrent client.

 While the main operating systems that Armbian promotes are Armbian Focal and Armbian Buster, they’re not the only things you can install on your Odroid XU4.
 If you don’t want to use the Focal or Buster release, there are tons of other choices.

 To get your hands on the other choices available, do the following.
 First, head over to the Odroid XU4 Armbian page.
 Then, scroll past the two OSes (Focal and Buster) in the “SUPPORTED” area.
 Underneath that, there is a “Check other downloads options” button.

 Click on the “Check other download options” button to reveal the massive amount of OSes that are available for installation on the Odroid XU4.
 Currently, downloads include Armbian Bionic, Armbian 11 server, Armbian10 minimal, Armbian 10 server, Armbian Focal server, and others.